Original Hildegard recipe for 45 years

 4. Connect with nature

-A walk in the woods, barefoot in the grass, mindful breathing under the open sky—these aren’t just romantic escapes, but deep encounters with our own roots.
+A walk in the woods, barefoot in the grass, mindful breathing under the open sky—these aren’t just romantic escapes, but deep encounters with your own roots.
 Spending time in nature regularly often makes you feel more stable, calm, and clear.

 5. See crises as opportunities for growth